zsoltiv/scomic/README.md

 - SDL2_image-2.0.5
 - libzip-1.7.3

-The required versions may not be the correct ones.
+These are the versions I tested with, the actual requirements may differ.

 ## TODO
 - Finish writing the reader